mwttg/neural-network-deep-lerning/readme.md

 A simple neural network for recognizing handwritten digits implemented in Java.
 This repository is based on the online book [Neural Networks and Deep Learning][book] by [Michael Nielsen][michael_nielsen].
 For training the network the [MNIST dataset][mnist_dataset] is used.
-Unfortunately the link to the original dataset http://yann.lecun.com/exdb/mnist/ is broken at the moment.
+Unfortunately the link to the original dataset http://yann.lecun.com/exdb/mnist/ is broken at the moment, but it looks like the dataset can also be found [here][mnist_dataset2].

 ## Requirements